 Age Related Prefix Number Plates: 1983 to 2001

 Prefix number plates were introduced in 1983.
-This was because by 1982 the year suffixes had reached Y, and so from August 1983 onwards the sequence was reversed!
+This was because by 1982 the year suffixes had reached the end of the alphabet (Y Suffix) so from August 1983 onwards the format was reversed with a single age related year letter at the front.

 - A single letter Prefix.
-This started again from “A”.
+This started from “A” ending with “Y”

 - One to three numbers.